SynchronetBBS/sbbs/xtrn/dd_archive_viewer/readme.txt

 5. Main configuration file
 ==========================
-If you want to change the default beavior and colors, you can edit the DDArcViewer.cfg file, which is a plain text file.
+If you want to change the default beavior and colors, you can edit the dd_arc_viewer.cfg file, which is a plain text file.
 The configuration file has two sections: A behavior section (denoted by [BEHAVIOR]) and a colors section (denoted by [COLORS]).
 For each setting or color, the syntax is as
 folows: